hclicory/IEEE754-Convertor/README.md

 ## 2021-08-23
 ### Version 1.0
 Feature
->Input binary and convert to decimal number
+>Input binary and convert to float and hex value

 Able to input binary with digit:
 Sign : 1 digit